History of the Labour Party (UK): Great Depression and the split under MacDonald

 This proposal proved deeply unpopular within the Labour Party grass roots and the trade unions, which along with several government ministers, refused to support any such measures.
 Several senior ministers such as Arthur Henderson and J. R. Clynes threatened to resign rather than agree to the cuts.
 MacDonald, and Philip Snowden however, insisted that the Report's recommendations must be adopted to avoid incurring a budget deficit.

 The dispute over spending and wage cuts split the Labour government; as it turned out, fatally.
 The cabinet repeatedly failed to agree to make cuts to spending or introduce tariffs.
 The resulting political deadlock caused investors to take fright, and a flight of capital and gold further de-stabilised the economy.
 In response, MacDonald, on the urging of the king agreed to form a National Government, with the Conservatives and the small group of Liberals.
 On 24 August 1931 MacDonald submitted the resignation of his ministers and led a small number of his senior colleagues, most notably Snowden and Dominions Secretary J. H. Thomas, in forming the National Government with the other parties.
 MacDonald and his supporters were then expelled from the Labour Party and formed the National Labour Organisation.
 The remaining Labour Party, now led by Arthur Henderson, and a few Liberals went into opposition.
 The resulting 1931 election resulted in a landslide victory for the National Government, and was a disaster for the Labour Party which won only 52 seats, 225 fewer than in 1929.

 MacDonald continued as Prime Minister of the Conservative dominated National Government until 1935.
 MacDonald was vehemently denounced by the Labour Party as a "traitor" and a "rat" for what they saw as his betrayal.

-Opposition during the time of the National Government
+Moving left in 1930s

 Arthur Henderson, who had been elected in 1931 as Labour leader to succeed MacDonald, lost his seat in the 1931 General Election.
 The only former Labour cabinet member who survived the landslide was the pacifist George Lansbury, who accordingly became party leader.

 The party experienced a further split in 1932 when the Independent Labour Party, which for some years had been increasingly at odds with the Labour leadership, opted to disaffiliate from the Labour Party.
 The ILP embarked on a long drawn out decline.
 The role of the ILP within the Labour Party was taken up for a time by the Socialist League, which operated inside the Labour Party and was led by Stafford Cripps, which attracted several thousand teachers and intellectuals.
 In 1937 when the Socialist League proposed a Popular Front coalition with Communist Party of Great Britain, the Labour Party closed it down.